varjagg/demon-second-kind/README.md

 Demon of the Second Kind
 =================

-Demon of the second kind, yielding text from entropy source.
+Demon of the second kind, yielding legible text from entropy source.
 Inspired by Stanislaw Lem's _Cyberiad_

+Currently uses /dev/urandom.

 Makes use of SPLIT-SEQUENCE and BTRIE packages.